The ongoing problem with solar retailers

 And why we should be avoiding them

-Firstly, what is a solar retailer?
+Firstly, What is a solar retailer?
 A solar retailer is a company that wins the work, and then hires another company to complete the install.

 Why would they do this you ask?
 Because all the risk, warranties and onus gets pushed onto the sub-contractor, and the retailer makes a cut on top for barely lifting a finger.
 A win-win for the retailer but the start of a never-ending nightmare for the end-user.